maxzheng/great-life-guide/techniques-and-tips.md

         concentration, mindfulness, loving-kindness, prioritization, Pomodoro, Flow, FASTER, Tiny Habits.

-   We can easily do that by **visualizing the following story in your mind**:
+   You can easily do that by **visualizing the following story in your mind**:

        In your room, imagine a con (**concentration**) man walks in to put a land mine (**mindfulness**) in the middle of the room.
 You say to him "can you kindly (**loving-kindness**) leave please?"